 Contemporary challenges and developments in technology inevitably trigger changes in the way we design and build our cities.
-SUMMARY is a Portuguese architecture studio focused on the development of prefabricated and modular building systems.
+SUMMARY, one of ArchDaily's Best New Practices of 2021, is a Portuguese architecture studio focused on the development of prefabricated and modular building systems.
 Striking a balance between pragmatism and experimentalism, the firm develops prefabricated solutions in order to respond to a driving challenge of contemporary architecture—to speed up and simplify the construction process.
 Founded in 2015 by the architect Samuel Gonçalves, a graduate of the School of Architecture of the University of Porto, the studio has presented at prominent events such as the 2016 Venice Biennale.
 We talked with Samuel about the firm's practical experience in prefabrication and modulation, as well as their experiments and forays into research.

 Hospitals and projects related to healthcare must follow specific guidelines based on the rules and regulations of their country.
 These standards help us to design complex spaces, such as those located in areas of surgery, hospitalization, diagnostics, laboratories, and including areas and circulations that are clean, dirty, restricted or public, which create a properly functioning building.

 There are a few spaces that we, as architects, can develop with great ease and freedom of design: waiting rooms, reception areas, and outdoor spaces.
 These are spaces where architects can express the character of the hospital.
 To jump-start you into this process, we have selected 43 projects that show us how creativity and quality of a space go hand-in-hand with functionality.